Discover San Francisco by Historic Streetcar in 5 City Stops

 Union Square/SOMA

 High-rise city buildings soar overhead as the streetcar rolls into downtown San Francisco’s Union Square and South of Market (SOMA) districts.
-High-end shopping experiences at exclusive retailers like Saks Fifth Avenue, Tiffany & Co, and Louis Vuitton surround Union Square.
-Westfield San Francisco Centre, an indoor mall with over seventy stores, is an excellent place for value shopping and picking up a new roller bag to take everything home.
+Experience high-end shopping at exclusive retailers like Saks Fifth Avenue, Tiffany & Co, and Louis Vuitton surrounding Union Square.
+Or, Westfield San Francisco Centre, an indoor mall with over seventy stores, is an excellent place for shopping til you drop.

 Go south of Market Street to visit the SOMA district’s stunning visual art and cultural museums.
 The Contemporary Jewish Museum and Museum of the African Diaspora educate and enhance understanding through immersive storytelling exhibits.
 Stroll through the San Francisco Museum of Modern Art (SFMOMA) for a contemporary interpretation of art, then unwind across the street in the welcoming Yerba Buena Gardens.

-Yerba Buena was the original name of the settlement that eventually became San Francisco.
+Yerba Buena was the name of the original settlement that became San Francisco.
 Photo Credit: Beyond My Ken

 The Embarcadero